jorisvanzundert/simsome/README.md

 * gnuplot (http://www.gnuplot.info/)
 * ffmpeg (https://www.ffmpeg.org/)

 No, it really won't work without these.
 They should be callable from the command line/terminal with `gnuplot` and `ffmpeg`, so make sure you do not install just some GUI version (although most all of those will also install the command line versions, I think).
+For Gnuplot the X11 terminal and PNGCairo modules should be installed as well.
+[Homebrew](https://brew.sh/) is really your friend here.
+Install it if you did not already, then: `brew install gnuplot --with-x11 --with-pngcairo`.

 ## Usage